Grupo Modelo

-Grupo Modelo is a large brewery in Mexico owned by Anheuser-Busch that exports beer to most countries of the world.
+Grupo Modelo is a large brewery in Mexico owned by Anheuser-Busch InBev that exports beer to most countries of the world.
 Its export brands include Corona, Modelo, and Pacífico.
 Grupo Modelo also brews brands that are intended solely for the domestic Mexican market and has exclusive rights in Mexico for the import and distribution of beer produced by Anheuser-Busch.
 Until the 1960s, Grupo Modelo used red poppy flowers in most of its advertising.

 In May 2023, Modelo Especial became the top selling beer in the United States by retail dollar sales, surpassing Bud Light.
 While both beers are owned by the same parent company outside of the United States, the Modelo brand is owned by Constellation Brands in the US and therefore is not affiliated with AB InBev.